About Shawn Allen, MD

 What is A Rhinologist?

 A Rhinologist is an ENT subspecialist that focuses on the treatment of conditions within the nasal passages and sinuses.
-As a Rhinologist, Dr. Allen has fellowship training and additional expertise compared to a non-fellowship trained ENT in treating the following conditions:
+As a Rhinologist and sinus surgeon, Dr. Allen has fellowship training and additional expertise compared to a non-fellowship trained ENT in treating the following conditions:

 Patients with recurring acute sinus infections and chronic sinusitis have bothersome symptoms such as nasal congestion, sinus pressure and pain, nasal drainage, smell dysfunction, and much more.
 Everyone is different, and this is particularly applicable in sinusitis.
 Expertise in the many treatment options available ensures that patients get the right treatment the first time as well as ongoing care to manage underlying conditions such as allergies and immune system problems.
 Having trained at one of the busiest sinus and skull base centers in the country, Dr. Allen is able to handle even the toughest cases of complex or revision sinus disease.